What is foster care?

 CASPA is looking for committed people who can offer a safe and stable home to children in need of foster care in the Northern NSW.
 If you have had experience with foster care, have worked with children or young people in a professional capacity, or even if you have no previous experience but feel you have the qualities needed, you could be just the person we are looking for.

 You do not have to be married, have children or own the house you live.
-However, foster children must be provided with their own bedroom.
-This is an essential criteria.
+However, you should be emotionally resilient, enjoy teamwork and provide foster children with their own bedroom.
+This is an essential criterion.

 Who makes good foster carers?